Wiz Khalifa discography

-The discography of Wiz Khalifa, an American rapper, consists of seven studio albums, one compilation album, one soundtrack album, three extended plays (EP), two collaborative albums, 84 singles (including 44 as a featured artist), seventeen promotional singles, 21 mixtapes, and 82 music videos.
+The discography of Wiz Khalifa, an American rapper, consists of 7 studio albums, 1 compilation album, 1 soundtrack album, 11 extended plays (EP), 5 collaborative albums, 107 singles (including 52 as a featured artist), 17 promotional singles, 26 mixtapes, and 82 music videos.
 After signing to the Pittsburgh-based independent label Rostrum Records as a teenager, Khalifa released his first mixtape, Prince of the City: Welcome to Pistolvania, and his first studio album, Show and Prove (2006).
 Following the release of Show and Prove, Warner Bros.
 Records signed Khalifa as part of a joint deal with Rostrum in 2007.
 At Warner, Khalifa released the singles, "Youngin' on His Grind" and "Say Yeah".
 The latter became his first song to appear on a Billboard chart, peaking at number 20 on the US Hot Rap Songs.
 Disagreements with Warner over the release of a purported major-label debut album led Khalifa to part ways with the label, and release his second studio album, Deal or No Deal (2009) on Rostrum Records.

 His eighth mixtape, Kush & Orange Juice (2010), garnered widespread attention after topping Google's Hot Search Trends list.
 This brought Khalifa to the attention of Atlantic Records, who promptly signed him.
 Khalifa's first single for the label, "Black and Yellow", achieved significant commercial success in the United States, peaking atop the US Billboard Hot 100 and peaking within the top ten of both the Canadian Hot 100 and UK Singles Charts.
-The song has since received sextuple platinum certification by the Recording Industry Association of America (RIAA) for selling 6,000,000 units.
+The song has since received nine-times platinum certification by the Recording Industry Association of America (RIAA) for selling 9,000,000 units.
 His follow-up singles, "Roll Up", "On My Level" (featuring Too Short) and "No Sleep", each entered the top 40 of the Billboard Hot 100; all of which preceded Khalifa's third album and major label debut record, Rolling Papers (2011), which peaked at number two on the US Billboard 200 and received gold certification by the RIAA.
 In 2011, Khalifa guest appeared on the single "5 O'Clock" by T-Pain, and released the single "Young, Wild & Free" (with Snoop Dogg featuring Bruno Mars); both songs peaked within the top ten of the Billboard Hot 100.